Fukaya Hanazono Station: Station layout

-Adjacent stations

 History

-The Chichibu Railway officially announced its plans to built the new station on 14 June 2017.
+The Chichibu Railway officially announced its plans to build the new station on 14 June 2017.

 Construction of the station commenced in June 2017, with the city of Fukaya bearing the entire cost of approximately JPY400 million.
 The station opened to passengers on 20 October 2018.

 Surrounding area

 The station is located in the Kuroda district of the city of Fukaya, and provides access to the nearby Hanazono Premium Outlet Mall scheduled to open in October 2020.